Our Mission & History

 Archives for the House of Providence and St. Vincent’s Orphan Asylum are stored at the House of Providence.
 Please be aware that the archives are not complete and do not contain files for all of the children who ever resided at either orphanage.
 Many files were lost when the original House of Providence was destroyed by fire in 1907.
 Policies also once allowed files to be removed by residents and family members, which is no longer permitted.
 Records from other Catholic orphanages are not stored at the House of Providence.

-You must be a former resident or a direct descendant of a resident to request or view information about that resident.
-To request info, please fill out our Record Request Form below.
 If a file exists, you will be asked to mail or email a written request with proof of your identity and the relationship in order to view or receive copies of the file.
 For questions or concerns, please call 315-424-1800.

 Scroll to Top